Inside the piano

 Bach: Fantasie Example

-When playing original keyboard compositions by Bach (not transcriptions, where pedaling would depend on the arranger’s intentions) I sometimes use the damper pedal to bring out implied harmony when counterpoint isn’t in progress.
-The pedal can help to amplify a single chord, like a final one of a movement, for a more effective ending.
+To me, clarity is paramount when we want to hear polyphony composed of distinct patterns and quick embellishments and that serves as a deciding factor when departing from the “early music” sensibilities.
+When considering original compositions by Bach -as opposed to transcriptions, where pedaling serves the arranger’s intentions – I only use the pedal to bring out implied harmony in moments when counterpoint isn’t active.
+The pedal can help amplify a single chord, like a final one of a movement, for a more effective ending.
 It can also help bring a new texture to a pattern or passage built on a broken chord.
-For example, the beginning arpeggios of the Fantasia in C minor, BWV 906 provide a justifiable pedaling opportunity since all of the notes outline one chord so their function is clearly harmonic.
-By the same token, in a piece like the famous Prelude in C major from WTK II, every separate harmony could be pedaled, carefully.
-I am sure Bach would experiment in that direction, had he the opportunity.
+Please refer to the cover image of this “piano tip,” the beginning of the Fantasia in C minor, BWV 906.
+The framed arpeggios provide a justifiable pedaling opportunity in both instances since all of the notes outline one simple chord and their function is clearly harmonic.
+By the same token, in a piece like the famous Prelude in C major from WTK I, every separate harmony may be pedaled, carefully, if the effect appeals to you.
+I am sure Bach would have experimented in that direction, had he had the opportunity.